 All students need to gain an experience of the work place during their time at College and for students studying vocational courses it should ideally be linked to one of their subject areas.

-The exam is taken in May/June and consists of three papers, all externally assessed:
+The exam is taken in May/June of the second year and consists of three papers, all externally assessed:

 A speaking examination lasting approximately 18 minutes, a listening, reading and writing paper (2 hours 30 minutes), and an essay paper (2 hours).

 The exam board for this A Level is AQA.